citta-lab/react/README.md

 ```
 > Component render everything we have in render method to virtual DOM ( a DOM completely different from actual HTML DOM).
 [The difference between Virtual DOM and DOM](http://reactkungfu.com/2015/10/the-difference-between-virtual-dom-and-dom/) has well explained about virtual DOM, DOM and HTML itself.
 If we want to dig more then [The Inner Workings Of Virtual DOM](https://medium.com/@rajaraodv/the-inner-workings-of-virtual-dom-666ee7ad47cf) has explained how it all works.

 Now you may ask do we have different types of Components ? yes we do. (i) Functional Component and (ii) Controlled Component.
 The example above has class definition and hence let us use local property `state`.
-On the other than Functional Component has all the benefits but the `state` cannot be accessed by it's definition.
+On the other that Functional Component has all the benefits but the `state` cannot be accessed by it's definition.
 Below is the example of functional component,

 ```javascript
 //functional component